AbhishekBiswas76/Semester-Project/README.md

 ## Dancing Links

-Dancing Links is a technique to add or delete a node from a circular doubly linked list.
-It is particularly used to implement effective backtracking algorithms, such as Knuth's Algorithm X and the Exact Cover problem.
+Dancing Links is a technique for implementing backtracking algorithms, like Algorithm X, that efficiently solve problems such as Sudoku or Exact Cover by using sparse matrix represented with circular doubly linked lists.

 ![](assets/fwlm.png)